sinclairzx81/hammer/readme.md

 $ hammer index.html
 ```
 Done

 ## Overview

-Hammer is a build tool for HTML applications.
-It works by scanning an HTML file for asset references and will process each discovered asset along with the HTML file into a `dist` directory.
-Hammer uses `esbuild` for performance and provides a simple development server that supports automatic save and refresh workflows.
+Hammer is a build and bundling tool for HTML applications.
+It works by parsing HTML files for asset references and will process each discovered asset into a target `dist` directory along with the HTML file.
+Hammer uses `esbuild` for performance and reduced dependency overhead.
+It also provides a simple development server for automatic save and refresh workflows.

-This project was created to be an ultra lightweight alternative to Parcel.
-It trades flexiblity in configuration; favoring instead extremely fast automatic bundling and  significantly reduced dependency overhead.
-It only supports TypeScript, JavaScript and CSS asset bundles and is primarily geared towards small to medium sized browser projects.
+Hammer was created to be an ultra lightweight alternative to Parcel.
+It is intended to be TypeScript centric and was written with mono repository support in mind leveraging TypeScript path aliasing.
+Hammer preferences automatic bundling over configuration where possible.
+It also only takes `esbuild` as a dependency to keep development dependencies to an absolute minimum.

 License MIT

-## Cli
+## Command Line Interface

 The following command line parameters are supported.
 The `[...paths]` can be any file or directory.
 If a directory is passed for a `path`, Hammer will copy the directory into the `dist` location as well as process assets within.